ilastik/ilastik.github.io/documentation/tracking/tracking.md

 group: "workflow-documentation"
 ---

-# Automatic Tracking (Chaingraph) and Manual/Semi-automatic tracking
+# Automatic Tracking and Manual Tracking
 ## Overview and Scope

 Ilastik provides two different tracking workflows, the manual/semi-automatic tracking and the automatic tracking.
 While the fully [**automatic tracking workflow**](#sec_automatic) is used to track multiple (dividing) objects in presumably big datasets, the purpose of the [**manual tracking